janet-lang/janet/README.md

 ### 32-bit Haiku

-32-bit Haiku build instructions are the same as the unix-like build instructions, but you need to specify an alternative compiler, such as `gcc-x86`.
+32-bit Haiku build instructions are the same as the UNIX-like build instructions, but you need to specify an alternative compiler, such as `gcc-x86`.

 ```